learnk8s/learnk8s.io/src/templating/content.md

 The bottom line is that all of the above tools require you to learn one more language (or DSL) to handle configuration.

-_If you have to introduce a new language, why not introducing a **real** language that perhaps you already use?_
+_If you have to introduce a new language, why not using a **real** language that perhaps you already use?_

 ## Summary

 When you manage multiple environments and multiple teams, it's natural to look for strategies to parametrise your deployments.

-And templating your Kubernetes definitions, it's the next logical choise to avoid repeating yourself and standardise your practices.
+And templating your Kubernetes definitions, it's the next logical choice to avoid repeating yourself and standardise your practices.

 There're several options to template YAML some of them treat it as a string.

-You should avoid tools that don't understand YAML because they requires to pay extra care on things such as identation, escaping, etc.
+You should avoid tools that don't understand YAML because they require extra care on things such as indentation, escaping, etc.

-Instead you should look for tools that can mangle YAML such as [`yq`](https://mikefarah.github.io/yq/) or [kustomize](https://kustomize.io/).
+Instead, you should look for tools that can mangle YAML such as [`yq`](https://mikefarah.github.io/yq/) or [kustomize](https://kustomize.io/).

 The other option at your disposal is to use your programming language of choice to create the objects and then serialise them into YAML or JSON.

-You can find the [a few example on how to create Kubernetes YAML in Java, Go, Python, C# in this repository](https://github.com/learnk8s/templating-kubernetes).
+You can find the [a few examples on how to create Kubernetes YAML in Java, Go, Python, C# in this repository](https://github.com/learnk8s/templating-kubernetes).

 That's all!

-A special thanks goes to:
+A special thanks go to:

 - [Daniel Weibel](https://medium.com/@weibeld) who offered excellent feedback on this article and contributed with the Go and Python translation for the example.
 - [Salman Iqbal](https://twitter.com/soulmaniqbal) who translated the snippets into C#.